tdaprogrammer/AntiScreenLockVeyon/README.md

 Compile veyon for windows is a lot of pain...
 And it may not be a good idea...
 Since the driver is accesible for non local users could use the IOCTL_WRITE to do some kind of unlock
 acl bypass due to the lack of FILE_DEVICE_SECURE_OPEN?
-after all, the lock application is just a gui application... restart explorer.exe sendmessage wm_close
+after all, the lock application is just a gui application... restart explorer.exe sendmessage wm_close... enjoy!